-The iPhone 13 and iPhone 13 Pro supports 5G connectivity, these are the first two devices by Apple featuring 5G.
-I presume you already got the iPhone 13 in your hands, and exploring the settings of the iPhone, isn’t it?
+The iPhone 13 and later iPhone models support 5G connectivity, these are the first two devices by Apple featuring 5G.
+I presume you already got the iPhone in your hands, and exploring the settings of the iPhone.
 In this line of the tutorial, I’m going to explain 5G settings you should be familiar with, and how efficiently you can use 5G while preserving battery and data.
 As of right now, not all the regions and carrier supports the 5G, that’s why you should confirm with your carrier about this.
 However, Verizon, T-Mobile, and AT&T carriers have already implemented the 5G in major cities of the US.

 At the same time, make sure your plan supports 5G, this can be easier if you directly contact the carrier and talk with them.
 Keep note that there are two types of 5G available, the mmWave 5G is the fastest one to provide the internet speed in Gigabit with limited range while Sub-6Ghz 5G is a little faster than LTE, but it has a wider range than mmWave.